iaacornus/silverblue-postinstall_upgrade/README.md

 # Flatpak modifications

+Flatpaks are sandboxed, it may not work as expected.
+These are some solutions to the errors that may arise or encountered.

 ## Theming

-Since flatpaks are sandboxed, you can either install the flatpak version of GTK theme you are using as flatpak as well, which you can find via:
+Since flatpaks are sandboxed, you can either install the flatpak version of GTK theme you are using as flatpak, which you can find by using `search`:

 ```bash
 flatpak search gtk3
 ```

-Or override the themes directory which depends on the theme was installed:
+Or override the themes directory which depends on how the theme was installed:

 ```
 # choose one, you can do all of them but I don't recommend doing it